 Most acute fevers in children are caused by viral infections.
 The other possible causes and evaluation of acute fever differ depending on the age of a child.
-A rare but real number of children below the age of 24 months, with fever without localizing signs (primarily those who are incompletely immunized), can have pathogenic bacteria in their bloodstream (occult bacteraemia) and be early in the course of a potentially life-threatening infection.
+A rare but real number of children below the age of 24 months, with fever without localising signs (primarily those who are incompletely immunised), can have pathogenic bacteria in their bloodstream (occult bacteraemia) and be early in the course of a potentially life-threatening infection.
 Teething in itself does not cause significant fever.
 The use of antipyretic agents does not alter the outcome but may make children feel better.

 Febrile seizures are a more common seizure disorder in childhood.
-Children suffering from febrile seizures should be evaluated to ensure that there are no underlying disorders; however, should one be discovered this should be treated.
-Prompt diagnosis, and the reassurance and education of the parents, should decrease anxiety.
-Medicine management should be individualised to not only the type of seizure but according to the patient's specific health care needs.
+Children suffering from febrile seizures should be evaluated to ensure that there are no underlying disorders; however, should one be discovered, this should be treated.
+Prompt diagnosis, reassurance and education of the parents should decrease anxiety.
+Medicine management should be individualised to the type of seizure and the patient's specific health care needs.